njuh0/MacDeepTranscriber/AI_MODELS_OPTIMIZATION.md

-# AI Models Optimization - Audio Study
+# AI Models Optimization - MacDeepTranscriber

 ## 🎯 Optimization Goal
 Simplifying the codebase by reducing the number of supported AI models from 4 to 2 most efficient ones.